Learning to Reach, Swim, Walk and Fly in One Trial: Data-Driven Control with Scarce Data and Side Information: Background

-Several polynomial-time algorithms have been developed to compute contractors associated with a given constraint. \texttt{HC4-Revise}~\cite{benhamou-contractor1999} is a linear-time algorithm that provides optimal contractors when each variable appears only once in the constraint.
-When a variable has multiple occurrences in the constraint, \texttt{BoxNarrow}~\cite{van1997numerica} provides sharper bounds at the expense of higher computation cost.
-In the following, we use $C^h_{\mathcal{A}}$ to refer to the contracted interval resulting from these algorithms.
+Several polynomial-time algorithms~\citep{benhamou-contractor1999,van1997numerica,trombettoni} have been developed to compute contractors associated with a given constraint.
+For example, \texttt{HC4-Revise}~\citep{benhamou-contractor1999} is a linear-time algorithm that provides optimal contractors when each variable appears only once in the constraint.
+In the following, we use $C^h_{\mathcal{A}}$ to refer to the contracted interval resulting from any of these algorithms.